nathan-pham/learn-react/(5) react with jsx/README.md

 self closing tags

 ### Nested Components
-you can have need child compnents
+you can have child compnents
 ```js
 <IngredientsList>
     <Ingredient />